Studio Jan van Haasteren

 Illustrators of Studio Jan van Haasteren

-Jan suggested approaching Rob Derks and Dick Heins as illustrators for Studio Jan van Haasteren.
-Jan knew Rob and Dick from previous meetings and workshops, where they left a good impression.
-After successful test drawings, Rob Derks and Dick Heins were added to the drawing team; Studio Jan van Haasteren officially became a reality in 2013.
+Before the creation of Studio Jan van Haasteren, Jan van Haasteren himself suggested approaching Rob Derks and Dick Heins as new illustrators for the puzzle series.
+Jan already knew both artists from previous meetings and workshops and had great confidence in their sense of humour and drawing style.
+After successful trial illustrations, Rob and Dick officially joined the illustration team, and Studio Jan van Haasteren became a reality in 2013.

 Anniversary